MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Rethinking the Evaluation Protocol of Domain Generalization. [[paper]](https://arxiv.org/abs/2305.15253)
+  - Han Yu, Xingxuan Zhang, Renzhe Xu, Jiashuo Liu, Yue He, Peng Cui.
+  - Key Word: Domain Generalization; Evaluation Protocol.
+  - <details><summary>Digest</summary> Domain generalization aims to solve the challenge of Out-of-Distribution (OOD) generalization.
+To accurately evaluate the OOD generalization ability, it is necessary to ensure that test data information is unavailable.
+However, the current domain generalization protocol may still have potential test data information leakage.
+This paper examines the potential risks of test data information leakage in two aspects of the current protocol.
+We propose that training from scratch and using multiple test domains would result in a more precise evaluation of OOD generalization ability.

 - Dynamic Regularized Sharpness Aware Minimization in Federated Learning: Approaching Global Consistency and Smooth Landscape. [[paper]](https://arxiv.org/abs/2305.11584)
   - Yan Sun, Li Shen, Shixiang Chen, Liang Ding, Dacheng Tao.
   - Key Word: Sharpness Aware Minimization; Federated Learning.